ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

         **Dictionary of values**

-        - value: The answer given in the questionnaire for the answer.
+        - value: the answer given in the questionnaire for the answer.
-        - answer_id: The identifier of the answer.
+        - answer_id: the identifier of the answer.
+        - list_item_id: [optional] the ID of the list item the answer was provided for (if answering in the context of a list item)

         **Version 0.0.3 data example**